 Ambient Light Definition

-Ask ten different cinematographers what ambient light is and you might get ten different answers.
-Ambient light is a bit of an umbrella term; its meaning encompasses innumerable types of luminescence.
-Let’s nail down the most agreed-upon definition.
+Ask ten different cinematographers, "what is ambient light" and you might get ten different answers.
+It is a bit of an umbrella term and its meaning encompasses innumerable types of luminescence.
+Let’s nail down the most agreed-upon definition: how can we define ambient light?

 What is Ambient Light?